THE GROWTH OF THE UNFAIR RACIAL CLICHE ALERT

 The UNFAIR RACIAL CLICHE ALERT doesn't address the many wide ranging forms of racism seen in Hollywood movies.
 I take a very narrow slice, Horror Thriller movies, and comment on them.
 But even within that wedge, I take an even thinner slice and comment only on whether or not any minorities are left alive at the end.

-I'm also not counting the many Hollywood Horror Thriller movies that have minorities cast as extras in the servant or criminal role (or both).
-INVASION OF THE BODY SNATCHERS , THE HOWLING, ALTERED STATES, THE SILENCE OF THE LAMBS, THE MOTHMAN PROPHECIES, THE RING, WHITE NOISE, CLOVERFIELD, MY BLOODY VALENTINE 3D: The gangs, pushers, pimps and prostitute; the wiseman, doctor, nurse, orderly, taxi driver, convenience store clerk, maid, nanny, or cop who is only there for a moment to angrily wave his hands around ineffectually and bark orders to no one, or maybe just stand around while his superior officers lead.
+I'm also not counting the many Hollywood Horror Thriller movies that have minorities cast as silent or one line extras in the servant or criminal role (or both).
+INVASION OF THE BODY SNATCHERS , THE HOWLING, ALTERED STATES, THE SILENCE OF THE LAMBS, THE MOTHMAN PROPHECIES, THE RING, WHITE NOISE, CLOVERFIELD, MY BLOODY VALENTINE 3D: The gangs, pushers, pimps and prostitutes; the wise man, doctor, nurse, orderly, taxi driver, convenience store clerk, maid, nanny, or cop who is only there for a moment to angrily wave his hands around ineffectually and bark orders to no one, or maybe just stand around while his superior white officers lead.

-Nope, I'm just counting those Horror Thriller movies where all of the minorities die.
+Nope, this is a Horror Thriller site and I'm just counting those Horror Thriller movies where all of the minorities die.
 And as I'm keeping track of these movies, you will notice a particular uptick starting in the 1980s.
 But WHY the 1980s?

 That was the decade when White Hollywood decided to show how progressive and racially tolerant they were, by making some of the most racist movies you have ever seen this side of D.W.
 Griffith's Birth Of A Nation.